smguru/pragmagrid.github.io/_projects/ent.md

 * Offer networking support for PRAGMA multi-cloud and user-defined trust envelopes.

-* Create and utilize an experimental software-defined Netwrok Testbed.
+* Create and utilize an experimental software-defined Network Testbed.

 See [technical documentation][1] in the PRAGMA-ENT public repository.